 I have obtained a BSc (Hons) degree in Psychology at the University of Bedfordshire, and a Professional Doctorate degree (DProf) in Counselling Psychology at the London Metropolitan University.
 I am a chartered and registered member (CPsychol) of the British Psychological Society (BPS) and a full member of the Division of the Counselling Psychology.
 I have been nominated as a senior associate member of the Royal Society of Medicine (Sr. Assoc.
 RSM) in recognition of my contributions to the field of Cognitive and Behavioural Therapy (CBT) practice and research which span more than five years.
 I am a member of the British Association for Behavioural and Cognitive Psychotherapies (MBABCP).

 I have worked in a variety of clinical and academic settings, including a charity organization specializing in brain injury rehabilitation which provides counselling for people with enduring and challenging issues; a service that supports people with mental health issues ranging from the primary to tertiary level; various universities as both a mental health mentor and a learning disabilities tutor for students with different challenges and disabilities.
-In 2008 I established the Headway Bedford psychological service where I now work as a Counselling Psychologist supporting people with brain injury in the neuropsychological rehabilitation context and provide clinical supervision to doctoral trainees.
+In 2008 I established the Headway Bedford psychological service, and in 2014 I established the Headway Milton Keynes psychological service, where I now work as a Consultant Psychologist providing clinical supervision to doctoral trainees in the context of neuropsychological rehabilitation.
 I also practice as an independent practitioner offering counselling in the areas of Bedfordshire, Hertfordshire, Cambridgeshire and Buckinghamshire, at my office in Atterbury Lakes, Milton Keynes.
 In some cases, I can offer home visits to suit individual circumstances.
 I work with adult individuals, couples and groups with a wide range of issues, including identity changes and adjustment issues caused by negative life events, chronic illness, eating disorders, anger management, addiction, life/work stress and crisis, depression, anxiety, bereavement, relationship/marital issues and personal development.

 There are various therapeutic approaches in counselling and psychotherapy, each approach offers something different to people whose needs may vary in different stages of life.
 Different life experiences or challenges may also influence the type of approach you may need to address your issues appropriately and effectively.